PLA Statement and Call to Action for Public Library Workers to Address Racism

 Public libraries have a unique and unparalleled ability to bring people and knowledge together, and PLA is committed to helping libraries achieve their mission through the core values of openness and inclusiveness.
-In February 2017, PLA formed a Task Force on Equity, Diversity, Inclusion and Social Justice (EDISJ), which will work to strengthen the organization’s commitment to its core values, while ensuring issues of EDISJ remain a top priority.
+In February 2017, PLA formed a Task Force on Equity, Diversity, Inclusion and Social Justice (EDISJ), which will work to strengthen the organization’s commitment to its core values, while ensuring issues of EDISJ remain a top priority. (the task force became a standing committee in October 2020.)

 Updates on the PLA EDI Initiative